Music in Peebles is most grateful to The Hugh Fraser Foundation for the generous funding provided in support of our 2022/2023 season of concerts.

 Clearly, a composer celebrated in his own lifetime, yet today the name of Learmont Drysdale will be known to very few, even here in Tweeddale, where his family was rooted and where he himself is buried, in Peebles cemetery.

-Glasgow University Library holds an extensive archive of Drysdale’s manuscripts, which has been researched for us by the Royal Conservatoire of Scotland.
+Glasgow University Library holds an extensive archive of Drysdale’s manuscripts, which has been researched for us by Marianna Abrahamyan from the Royal Conservatoire of Scotland.
 The result is the programme for this concert, consisting of chamber music, piano music and songs, some unpublished and possibly never performed before.
-They will be brought to life for us by students from the RCS.

 Don’t miss this chance to be in at the start of the great Learmont Drysdale revival!